cuyu/cuyu.github.io/_drafts/2017-11-02-Client-side-rendering-VS-server-side-rendering.md

 The differences between `React.renderToString` and `React.renderToStaticMarkup`:

+- The former one is more powerful than the latter one.
+It also renders a `data-reactid` for each React component into the html string so that the ReactJS in the client side can recognize corresponding DOM nodes and rendered afterwards (the "render" here means the operations which cannot be done by the server side rendering, e.g. executing `componentDidMount` function).
-- The former one is more powerful than the latter one,
+- Correspondingly, the latter one is more light weighted, as the doc said, save some bytes.

+So the **conclusion** is:

+- Use `React.render` for client side rendering.
+- Use `React.renderToStaticMarkup` for server side rendering of simple pages.
+- Use `React.renderToString` for server side rendering of complex pages (have interactive components).

 Some thinkings ##